mobilelabclass-itp/08-Instafilter/README.md

 - CoreImage for image filters
 - UIImageWriteToSavedPhotosAlbum to save processed image to Photo library

-- Removed NavigationView to for Mac Catalyst
+- Removed NavigationView for Mac Catalyst